xitrum-framework/scalive/README.md

 Scalive only automatically adds `scala-library.jar`, `scala-compiler.jar`,
 `scala-reflect.jar`, and `scalive.jar` to the system classpath.
-If you want to load additional classes in other JARs, first add the JAR to the system class loader:
+If you want to load additional classes in other JARs, first run these in the REPL console to add the JAR to the system class loader:

 ```
 val cl         = ClassLoader.getSystemClassLoader.asInstanceOf[java.net.URLClassLoader]